-Who is the most famous digital artist?
+Who is the greatest digital artist?

-Who is the most famous artist on Instagram?
+What is the most famous digital art?

-And with that, we come to the end of our article.
+And with that, we come to the end of this article.
 As you can see, digital art is pretty popular out there, and there are lots of inspiring artists and works of art to see out there.